rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

         === "Keplr mobile app"

-            Open Keplr mobile app and login to your wallet.
+            Open Keplr mobile app and log in to your wallet.
 Select the menu in the top left corner.

             <a href="/images/keplr_mobile_start_screen.PNG" target="_blank"><img src="/images/keplr_mobile_start_screen.PNG" style="width:auto; height:337.5px;"></a>